 You can install Bottles on almost all major Linux operating systems such as Ubuntu 18.04/21.04/20.04, Fedora, Linux Mint, CentOS, AlmaLinux, Elementary OS, Arch such as Manjaro, and others.
 Because “Bottles” is officially distributed in Flatpak, AppImage, Deb, and Snap formats.
 It is also present in the Fedora repositories in RPM format and can be installed on Arch Linux via AUR.
 Elementary Users can get it directly from their App center.

-The best way is to use Flatpak or SNAP, you can use any of them, here are steps to follow-
+The best way is to use Flatpak, you can use any of them, here are the steps to follow-

 Install via Flatpak